natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/drive/folders/1G9bTWalcd1IADgLsdGyDG5u_tdz0LGqU?usp=share_link)

-The data in this repository was collected on the southern shore of the Lake Superior, the largest freshwater lake on the planet.
+The data in this repository was collected on the southern shore of Lake Superior, the largest freshwater lake on the planet.
 The dataset is very messy and has some quirky features.
 You can download a clean version of the data in the `data` directory.
 If you are interested in data cleaning, data analysis, or model fitting checkout the `notebooks` directory starting with the [Introduction and Index](https://github.com/natelac/Great-Lakes-Fishing-Data-and-Analysis/blob/main/notebooks/00-Introduction-and-Index.ipynb).

 ## How to check it out